teachjanderson/titanic_panic/ProcessingReadMes/VReadMe.md

 points.
 Four more columns that held no relevance to our hypotheses were removed: sibsp (# of siblings / spouses aboard the Titanic), parch (# of parents / children aboard the Titanic), embarked (Port of Embarkation), and fare (passenger fare).
 Passenger fare was removed due to its redundancy with the class variable.

 ## Data Split
-Our dateset was pre-split into a train and test dataset.
-The test contained data on 418 passengers and the train held data on the remaining 891 passengers.
+Our dateset was pre-split into a train and test dataset by the data source.
+The test set contained data on 418 passengers and the train set held data on the remaining 891 passengers.